keithstric/nestjs-boilerplate/README.md

 * Abstract route service to allow for the placement of code that is executed for every type of request
 * [Compodoc](https://compodoc.app) Implementation
 * Swagger docs ready to be defined on a per-route basis
+* Request payload validation setup and ready for custom routes

 ## Getting Started